Updated July 2018

 Assuming you had the knowledge and confidence to ride any street, which features would you prioritize?
 Some cyclists prefer the most direct path, while others are more sensitive to factors including traffic volume and speed, terrain, presence of bicycle infrastructure, levels of (or perceived levels of) neighborhood crime and more.
 Sometimes the same cyclist will prioritize different features on different days, depending on how they feel!
 So, not to leap straight from “planning a route” to “planning multiple routes in both directions”, BUT if you can find not one but several routes to/from your destination you’ll have options when it comes time to hop on the bike.

 Maps don't account for your personal preferences, of course, nor do they note factors such as construction detours; they should be considered more a starting point than the final word.
 There are numerous options for mapping a route online and in the app store, but the best for transportation cycling remains trusty ‘ole Google Maps.
 Select the bike icon, type in your start/end points—remembering to route the reverse trip as well—and you will be given several good route possibilities.
-In Franklin County, we are also fortunate to have the Columbus Metro Bike Map, designed by MORPC with input from local cyclists (in pdf or interactive form).
+In Franklin County, we are also fortunate to have the Columbus Metro Bike Map, designed by MORPC with input from local cyclists.
 The map color codes roadways by their "Level of Comfort"—green, yellow or red—and identifies CoGo Bike Share stations, trail heads, COTA Park & Ride locations and more.

 INCREASE THE ROUTES ACCESSIBLE TO YOU

 If all the routes available to you seem impossible, it may be time to expand your notion of an accessible road.
 Because when you know the rules and how to safely negotiate traffic by bike, many routes you thought impossible suddenly aren’t.
 You’ll be amazed at the roads you can ride comfortably when you know what you’re doing!
 Each month, Yay Bikes! offers our educational How We Roll rides for FREE to members, and we encourage you to check them out.

 ASK FELLOW CYCLISTS